raulnq/Jal.Router/README.md

     container.Install(new BrokeredMessageRouterInstaller());

 Create a Handler interface and class.
-The Context class could be used as a parameter, this class will contain useful data from the orginal brokered message.
+The InboundMessageContext class could be used as a parameter, this class will contain useful data from the orginal brokered message.

     public class MessageHandler : IMessageHandler<Message>
     {
-        public void Handle(Message message, Context context)
+        public void Handle(Message message, InboundMessageContext context)
         {
             Console.WriteLine("Sender"+ message.Name);
         }